avo-hq/docs.avohq.io/docs/2.0/fields/select.md

 ## Options

 :::option `options`
 A `Hash` representing the options that should be displayed in the select.
-The keys represent the labels and the values represent the value stored in the database.
+The keys represent the labels, and the values represent the value stored in the database.

-The options get casted as `ActiveSupport::HashWithIndifferentAccess` objects if they are a `Hash`.
+The options get cast as `ActiveSupport::HashWithIndifferentAccess` objects if they are a `Hash`.

 #### Default